p0onage/documentation/partials/_install-run.md

 helm install -n eventstore eventstore/eventstore
 ```

+> [!NOTE]
+> Read [this guide](https://github.com/EventStore/EventStore.Charts/blob/master/stable/eventstore/README.md) for more details on how to use the helm chart.

 ### [macOS](#tab/tabid-macos)

 Event Store has a macOS package [you can download](https://eventstore.org/downloads/) and install, and we maintain a Homebrew Cask formula you can install: